The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Preliminaries

 \subsection{Linkage}

 Linkage is a useful equivalence relation on Cohen-Macaulay \emph{ideals}, see~\cite{Peskine_Szpiro__Liaison, huneke_ulrich_cis, Huneke_Ulrich__Structure_of_linkage}.
-We will be interested in ideals of pure codimension three in a regular ambient ring $S$.
+We will be interested in unmixed ideals of codimension three in a regular ambient ring $S$.
 The ring $S$ is either local or standard graded, in the latter case all ideals considered are graded.
 Except for \Cref{sec:licci}, the considered ideals cut out zero-dimensional schemes.
-We will also omit the adjective pure.
+We denote by $\ua$, $\ub$ regular sequences in $S$.